lennertderyck/custom-elements/README.md

 The options.css-file that you'll find in the folder works with css variables where you change the last part of the rule.

 ## Bugs
 Found a bug?
-Let me know and I wil solve it as quick as possible!
+Let me know and I will try to solve it as quick as possible.

 Mail: <a href="mailto:hello@lennertderyck.be?subject=Custom elements - Bug">hello@lennertderyck.be</a><br>
 Website: <a href="https://lennertderyck.be/contact" rel="noopener" target="_blank">lennertderyck.be/contact</a>